wheelreinventions/HEG-script/README.md

 So here are the Python scripts that I wrote to deal with this problem.

-The first script order_folders.py just gets the maps from standard folders and puts them all in the main one.
+The first script order_folders.py just gets the maps from standard folders and puts them all in one.

 The main script transform.py updates a parameter file for each source map in the specified folder and runs HEG commands to process it.
 The inputs are: the folder where HEGTools are located, folders with maps, and the username that was used while installing HEG.